ai4d-iasc/trixie/docs/Trixie-Status.md

 ## Upcoming Planned Downtime

-- **Thursday, October 17, 2024** - The Trixie cluster will be shutdown because of a planned electrical outage that will allow RPPM to commission the new emergency power generator.

-  - Start date: Thursday, October 17, 6:00 AM EDT
-  - End date: Monday, October 21, 6:00 PM EDT

-  If you have any further questions, do not hesitate to contact us at your earliest convenience (rps-spr@nrc-cnrc.gc.ca).
+### None

+## Current Issues / Outages

+### None

+## Past Events / Incidents
-- **Tuesday, October 22nd, 2024** - As a reminder, LoginTC is used as a second authentication service for:

-  - Bastion host for external access to Trixie High Performance Computing Clusters
+- [RESOLVED] - Tuesday, October 22nd, 2024 - As a reminder, LoginTC is used as a second authentication service for: Bastion host for external access to Trixie High Performance Computing Clusters, NRC external collab, NetOps.
-  - NRC external collab
-  - NetOps

 A maintenance period is required to perform system upgrades.
-Therefore, the LoginTC service will be unavailable on<br>
-  **Tuesday, October 22nd, from 3PM to 5PM EDT**
+Therefore, the LoginTC service will be unavailable on Tuesday, October 22nd, from 3PM to 5PM EDT.
 Consequently, you will not be able to access the service for which LoginTC provides authentication.
 Internal access to Trixie will still be available during this time.
 If you have any questions regarding this maintenance, do not hesitate to communicate with us (rps-spr@nrc-cnrc.gc.ca)

-## Current Issues / Outages

-### None

-## Past Events / Incidents
+- [RESOLVED] - Thursday, October 17, 2024 - The Trixie cluster will be shutdown because of a planned electrical outage that will allow RPPM to commission the new emergency power generator.
+Start date: Thursday, October 17, 6:00 AM EDT.
+End date: Monday, October 21, 6:00 PM EDT.
+If you have any further questions, do not hesitate to contact us at your earliest convenience (rps-spr@nrc-cnrc.gc.ca).
 - [RESOLVED] - Friday September 20, 2024 - Yesterday evening, a Centrify outage affected the users ability to connect the to Hartree and Trixie clusters.
 Opened sessions at the time are also affected and are now stale and should be ended.
 Currently: Users trying to connect are still experiencing abnormal behaviors.
 We are still investigating whether the jobs that were running at the time were affected by the outage.
 KITS is working on fixing the issue and we will inform you as the situation evolves.
 - [RESOLVED] - Friday June 28, 2024 - The Research Platform Support team is currently proceeding with operating system and storage appliance upgrades on the cluster.
 In order to do the storage appliance upgrade, the cluster will be offline from the 28th of June at 6AM EDT to the afternoon of July the 2nd for a final data synchronization from the old appliance to the new appliance.
 Please see the email sent out to users Friday, June 21 for important details concerning this change in the Trixie infrastructure.
 Thank you for your patience.
 Research Platform Support - Update - Due to ongoing RES VPN issues affecting the upgrade of the Trixie cluster, the return to service has been delayed to end-of-business July 3rd, 2024. - Update - Due to further RES VPN issues today affecting the upgrade of the Trixie cluster, the return to service has been delayed to July 4th, 2024.
 A notice will be sent when Trixie is back online.
 - [RESOLVED] - Thursday, June 6, 2024 - Trixie Bastion Host Shutdown Notice - For users connecting from the Internet or the Legacy network.
 This bastion host upgrades will require downtime that is scheduled to start at 7:00AM EDT on June 6th and will conclude at 5PM.
 Although the bastion hosts will be offline during this time, jobs summitted prior to this maintenance window by users connecting through the bastion host will continue to run normally.
 If you have any questions or concerns about this upgrade, please let us know.
 Thank you for your patience.
 Research Platform Support